dianedouglas/cameron_bakery/sites/README 2.txt

 6. tried fixing errors in module, maybe that was the reason for the error?
 7. made a new user with all privs named u:cameron/p:cameron

+Sub theme

+1. in sites/all/themes moved starterkit file over and renamed myzen
+2. renamed everything to my zen in theme settings, template php and just the name in info.text
+3. sub theme not showing up in my modules